SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Teleste_HDO905.md

 # Teleste HDO905

 The HDO905 is a transmitter.
 The **Teleste HDO905** connector can be used to display and configure information of the related device.
+This device has 2 configurable inputs.

 ## About